shopsys/shopsys/docs/basic-concepts/working-with-date-time-values.md

 ### In the admin

-All date values should be presented to the admin from Twig templates, where are three filters at your hand
+All date values should be presented to the admin from Twig templates, where there are three filters at your disposal:

 -   `formatDate`
 -   `formatTime`